conestack/plumber/README.rst

 The nomenclature is just forming and still inconsistent.

-Plumber
+plumber
     Metaclass that creates a plumbing system according to the instructions on plumbing parts: ``default``, ``extend`` and ``plumb``.

 plumbing (system)
-    A plumbing is the result of what the Plumber produces.
+    A plumbing is the result of what the plumber produces.
 It is built of methods declared on base classes, the plumbing class and plumbing parts according to ``default``, ``extend`` and ``plumb`` directives.
 Parts involved are listed in a class' ``__plumbing__`` attribute.